Housing Lottery Process - Frequently Asked Questions

 Q. What if a student is unable to pay this deposit by the deadline for personal financial reasons?

-Q. Why does Residence Life require the deposit be paid so far in advance of the Lottery?
+Q. Why does Residence Life require the deposit to be paid so far in advance of the Lottery?

 A. This emphasis on timely deposits is necessary in order for Residence Life to have an accurate number of students who will require housing.
 This will allow Residence Life to manage the lottery and housing process effectively.